L for Lizzie perhaps? I need that sweater.

 * A look inside the Levi’s archive reveals a pair of 136-year-old jeans.

-* Watch this short and interesting video about Elizabeth Keckly, seamstress and friend of Mary Todd Lincoln, and former slave.
+* Watch this short and interesting video about Elizabeth Keckly, seamstress and friend of Mary Todd Lincoln.

 * This one is only marginally about fashion, but it is another reason why I love Instagram so much.